TheShawnMiranda/LG-TV-Ad-Block/README.md

 ### Sounds great, how do I use it?

-- Open on the [list](https://github.com/TheShawnMiranda/LG-TV-Ad-Block/blob/master/list) file within this repo.
+- Open the [list](https://github.com/TheShawnMiranda/LG-TV-Ad-Block/blob/master/list) file within this repo.
 - Select Raw on the top right.
 - Copy the URL.
 - Go to the PiHole Dashboard.